What Is Resource Guarding Behavior?

 Bonuses

-Often, when people approach a dog enjoying a toy or her food, it’s to take the enjoyable thing away.
+Often, when people approach a dog enjoying a toy or their food, it’s to take the enjoyable thing away.
 No wonder the dog starts to see people approaching as bad news.
-Instead, try approaching your dog partway in such a situation and tossing her a small piece of cheese or liver treat—something extra yummy.
-Then turn and leave her in peace.
+Instead, try approaching your dog partway in such a situation and tossing them a small piece of cheese or liver treat—something extra yummy.
+Then turn and leave them in peace.

 Food Bowl Bonuses